 We've seen buyer personas completely change over the past year.
 The analysis you may have done of your buyer personas in previous years may no longer be relevant, as many buyers' lives and expectations have shifted.
 Take a more in-depth look into these personas, understand how their day-to-day tasks may have changed, and see how you can better serve them or if you can now support a wider audience than you previously did.

-Product Marketing Trends and Changes for 2021
+Product Marketing Trends and Changes for 2021 and beyond

 “We’ve found huge success with slotting the product marketing org within the Revenue Enablement team.
 They are the hub to the sales, marketing and CX spokes.”
 Kyle Lacy, CMO at Lessonly

-However, most of the focus for 2021 may not be on net new revenue; instead, generating revenue from existing customers.
+However, most of the focus for 2021 and beyond may not be on net new revenue; instead, generating revenue from existing customers.
 As we continue to see the challenge in bringing on new customers and organizations continue to face challenges in committing to new software or contracts, the alignment and partnership of sales, customer success, and product marketing will be more critical than ever.

 For example, if your organization is product-led, product marketing should fit closely with the product team.
 On the other hand, if your organization focuses on understanding buyer and customer personas, it would be essential to work directly with the go-to-market teams.
 This doesn't mean that your product marketing team needs to stay connected to just one group.